Freddie Prinze: Personal life

-On October 13, 1975, Prinze married Katherine (Kathy) Elaine (Barber) Cochran, with whom he had one child, son Freddie Prinze Jr., who was born March 8, 1976.
+On October 13, 1975, Prinze married Katherine "Kathy" Elaine (Barber) Cochran, with whom he had one child, son Freddie Prinze Jr., who was born March 8, 1976.
 Prinze was arrested for driving under the influence of Quaalude on November 16, 1976.
 A few weeks later his wife filed for divorce.

 Prinze had been romantically linked to actresses Raquel Welch and Pam Grier, whom he met in 1973.
 Grier recalls their relationship in chapter nineteen of her memoir, My Life in Three Acts.
 After his break-up with Grier, Prinze dated actress Lonette McKee for a time during 1976.
+Prinze also dated Joanna Kerns a short time before he died.
+The two had worked together on the 1976 TV movie The Million Dollar Rip-Off.

 Prinze was very close friends with singer Tony Orlando; Orlando appeared on Chico and the Man, and Prinze appeared on Orlando's variety show.
-As he started to make more money, Prinze took martial arts lessons from Robert Wall, a student of Bruce Lee, who appeared in Enter the Dragon and Return of the Dragon.
+As he started to make more money, Prinze took martial arts lessons from Robert Wall, a student of Bruce Lee, who appeared in Enter the Dragon and The Way of the Dragon.
 Soon after, Wall became godfather to Prinze's newborn son.